Dog Training

 PETS BECOME FAST FOOD FOR PREDATORSNel Liquorman, Investigative Reporter

 Proliferation of a food source such as deer will lure coyotes, bobcats, and wolves into areas where they may not have been for decades.
-Home sites in those natural areas with plenty of wildlife have a great appeal to many of us.
-Soon the predators learn to feed on cats and dog that are allowed outside.
+Homesites in those natural areas with plenty of wildlife have a great appeal to many of us but soon the predators learn to feed on cats and dog that are allowed outside.

-If the dog heads towards a lake with gators, the kid will be in tow.
-Little kids are easy targets for hungry gators.
-In July 2016 a toddler was seized by an alligator in Disneyland property in Orlando, Florida.
-Floridians know that 'gators dogs are especially attracted to dogs and that they must be especially alert when around even small ponds.
+Native Southerners know little kids are easy targets for hungry gators.
+In July 2016 a toddler was seized by an alligator in Disneyland property in Orlando.
+Floridians know that 'gators are especially attracted to dogs and to be especially alert when around even small ponds.

 |